SoftwareAG/c8y-docs/content/enterprise-tenant/managing-user-hierarchies.md

 **Example**

 A user A has the role "business".
 User A becomes the owner of a new user B. User B can then only get a business role assigned (and not for example an admin role) as the user cannot have higher permissions than the owner.
-If you try to assign any other role except "business" for user B, then the role will be unavailable for subscription and will be indicated by a warning icon with a notification that this operation is not permitted.
+If you try to assign any other role except "business" for user B, then the role will be unavailable for subscription and will be indicated by a warning icon <i class="dlt-c8y-icon-warning text-warning icon-20"></i> with a notification that this operation is not permitted.

 ### To delegate user hierarchies to other users {#to-delegate-user-hierarchies-to-other-users}